6 Sources

 Copy Link

-A groundbreaking study from the Max Planck Institute for Human Development in Germany has revealed a surprising trend: ChatGPT and other large language models (LLMs) are not just changing how we write, but also how we speak 1.
-The research, which analyzed over 360,000 YouTube academic talks and 771,000 podcast episodes, found that certain words preferred by AI systems have become increasingly prevalent in human speech since ChatGPT's release in 2022 2.
+A groundbreaking study from the Max Planck Institute for Human Development in Germany has revealed a surprising trend: artificial intelligence, particularly large language models like ChatGPT, is not just changing how we write but also how we speak 1.
+The research, which analyzed over 360,000 YouTube videos and 771,000 podcast episodes, found a significant increase in the use of "GPT words" – terms preferentially used by AI models – in human speech since ChatGPT's release in 2022 2.

 Source: Gizmodo